Returning to the United States on an Expired U.S. Passport

 - Please note that it takes approximately three (3) weeks to receive your new passport from the day we receive your application.

 Social Security Number Requirement

-You must include your social security number on your passport application.
-If you do not, your application will not be processed until you receive your social security number.
-For further information regarding this requirement, please refer to the travel.state.gov
+You must include your Social Security number on your passport application.
+Your application will not be processed until you provide your Social Security number or provide a signed statement that you have never been issued one.
+For further information regarding this requirement, please refer to travel.state.gov.

 Third Party Attendance at Passport and CRBA Appointment Interviews